 Schild has been producing some legit wines for some time now.
-There was a peak at 2011 where the wines got so intense they could blow the brain of a wine newbie.
+There was a peak in 2011 where the wines got so intense they could blow the brain of a wine newbie.
 Seriously, minds were blown with the 2011 vintage.

-It’s a good thing that the 2012 vintage stepped it back a bit.
-Pencil shavings and honeysuckle on the nose with a whiff of lavender.
+It’s a good thing that the 2012 vintage stepped it back a bit—pencil shavings and honeysuckle on the nose with a whiff of lavender.
 On the palate, this is a black hole of chocolate and plum.
 Secondary flavors of fresh tobacco and smooth sweet cherry are layered with spicy florals.
-It’s get’s simple and fun at this point, and the high alcohol really takes hold in it’s voluptuous finish.
+It’s get’s simple and fun at this point, and the high alcohol really takes hold in its voluptuous finish.

 Get our reviews hot off the press right here.